Conquer your student debt. Refinance now.

 The nonprofit Women’s Institute for a Secure Retirement (WISER) recently notes that the median income of older women was about $17,375, while older men were able to draw more than 50% more—or $31,170.
 Because some retirement benefits (like Social Security) are built off prior earnings, when women make earning take a back seat they’re doing the same with their retirement.

-For women in their 20s and 30s, all these facts and statistics ought to raise a red flag about career approaches and choices—or at least prompt conversations with bosses, partners, and anyone else making a direct impact on her financial future.
+For women in their 20s and 30s, all these facts and statistics ought to raise a red flag about career approaches and choices—or at least prompt conversations with bosses, partners, and anyone else making a direct impact on their financial future.

 The good news is that it’s already happening.
 According to an Earnest survey earlier this year, millennial women are more likely than men to say they have met financial milestones like financial independence.
 Let’s not stop there, however.
 Women at all life stages can change their approach to maximize financial security.

 It might start by saying yes to risk.